Washington D.C. Week of Action

-Together, the framework implemented for the project has supported the creation of seven thematic murals with 85 storytellers representing 11 countries.
+Together, the framework implemented for the project has supported the creation of seven thematic murals with 85 storytellers representing 11 countries

-Our coalition is asking Joe Biden to
+Our coalition is asking the current administration to:

-- Pass the New Way Forward Act proposed by Representative Jesus "Chuy" Garcia (IL-40),
+- Pass the New Way Forward Act proposed by Representative Jesus "Chuy" Garcia (IL-40)

 - Correct the injustice of deporting veterans by supporting H.R.
 1182 Veteran Deportation Prevention and Reform Act